RussTSprinkler/lavamanager-dlc/README.md

 # LAVAMANAGER DLC:

 This is a repository of DLC and Exports, converted to work in LavaManager for RB3E Wii (Rock Band 3 Enhanced).
-All songs will be pre-packaged with upgrades from the RBHP (Rock Band Harmonies Project) and RB3PLUS (Rock Band 3 Plus).
+All songs will *eventually* be pre-packaged with upgrades from the RBHP (Rock Band Harmonies Project), RB3PLUS (Rock Band 3 Plus), and RB4PLUS (Rock Band 4 Plus).
 The goal of this repo is to make Wii more accessable, and to allow songs to be in an open-folder structure for simple adding and editing.

 Currently, not every song is 100% compatable with Wii Hardware, but should work in Dolphin no problem!